baoqiangy/AnsibleFlaskDemo/README.md

 	(**If the forwarding is not working, just try it on server2 and server3 directly. **)

 **Note:**
-If you have problems executing step 5, try restoring the snapshot you created in step 4 then repeat step 5.
+If you have problems executing step 5, try restoring the snapshot you created in step 4.2 then repeat step 4.3 and 4.4.